 - Aerial image of verdant alpine woodland bursting with rhododendron and pine trees between pristine ice lakes and glaciers.

-- Taking in the breathtaking landscape and fertile farmland from above.
+- I was taking in the breathtaking landscape and fertile farmland from above.

 - Arrive at the 5,545-meter-high Kala Patthar.